fish-afk/GWCS-leisure/README.md

 # SwimmingAndCampingWebsite

-A small website in PHP for an imaginary business called Global Wild Swimming and Camping (GWSC).
+A small website in PHP for an imaginary business called Global Wild Camping and Swimming (GWCS).